 5. Craft your digital story

 Social media networks are the ideal platforms for digital storytelling.
-Using visual and written content and having a consistent, unique story that you can share with your followers is an effective way to generate and maintain your audience’s interest.
-Craft your story, focused on relevant keywords and visuals before you start looking at the tactics.
+Using visual and written content and having a consistent, unique story is an effective way to generate and maintain your audience’s interest.
+Craft your story focused on relevant keywords and visuals before you start looking at the tactics.
 Share your journey with your followers – tell them about how your products are created, who are the people behind them, what makes them unique…To read more about storytelling in business, have a look at our post Storytelling tips for small businesses.

 6. Create a tactical plan

-Once you are clear on the bigger picture, create a tactical plan with defined social media channels, type of content, estimated timings and roles.
+Once you are clear on the bigger picture, create a tactical plan with defined channels, type of content, estimated timings and roles.
 Set yourself some realistic goals to achieve on weekly, monthly or quarterly basis and keep track of progress.
-Create a visual calendar with a simple table using as many weeks as you need and list all the social media activities you have planned.
+Create a visual calendar with a simple table and list all the social media activities you have planned.
 The visual demonstration will make it easier to spot gaps and errors.
 It’s important that your social media marketing activities are regular, even if not too frequent.

 7. Schedule a regular audit

 A social media audit is an effective way of reflecting on what is working best in terms of return on investment.
-The audit will give you a good idea about which post types are most popular and are driving website traffic, as well as best times to post, hashtags and most effective social networks that are working for your small business.
+The audit will give you a good idea about which post types are most popular and are driving website traffic.
+It also helps to identify best times to post, hashtags and most effective social networks.
 And you can then focus on doing more of what works best!